rogerz343/friends/readme.md

 - Many design choices made here may seem unoptimal, but were chosen given the restriction that facebook doesn't (to my knowledge as of now) allow access to other people's friends through an API and they also have some server-side prevention measures against automated information retrieval (ex: using a wget).
 Still, there are clearly better ways to implement some of this program's functionalities, but the current implementation is simple to understand (not dependent on any non-standard libraries) and "good enough".

 ## Development/testing/benchmarking notes: using i5-7400 (2 core 4 thread @ 3.00 GHz)
+Functions not listed here are assumed to have run times at most on the order of a few seconds.
-### Harvester
+### Harvester (bottlenecked by browser scrolling time)
 - `Harvester(maxNumPeople=350, maxPerPerson=2000)`: 34000 seconds (approx 9.4 hours)
 - `Harvester(maxNumPeople=250, maxPerPerson=100)`: 8440 seconds (approx 2.3 hours)
+### Finding Cliques (bottlenecked by CPU speed)
-### Finding Cliques: G = (V, E) and V = X ∪ Y and X ∩ Y = ∅, where X is the set of nodes that we have complete information about, and Delta is an (approximate) upper bound on the degree of any vertex in the graph.
+Here, we use the notation G = (V, E), with V = X ∪ Y and X ∩ Y = ∅, where X is the set of nodes that we have complete information about, and Delta is an (approximate) upper bound on the degree of any vertex in the graph.
 - `maximalCliquesContaining()` with `|X| = 440, |Y| = 0, |E| = 15000`
-  - num recursive calls:
-  - run time: 435 seconds
+  - run time: 350 seconds
-  - num maximal cliques: 1131211
+  - num maximal cliques of size >= 3: 1131211
   - maximum clique size: 46
 - `allMaximalCliques()` with `|X| = 450, |Y| = 181700, |E| = 298252, Delta = 2000`:
-  - time to process first 10000 nodes: 385 seconds
-  - time to process first 100000 nodes: 3924 seconds
   - time to process first 181000 nodes: 7549 seconds
   - time to process last 1000 nodes: [untested, manually terminated after 6 hours]
 - `allMaximalCliques()` with `|X| = 250, |Y| = 5660, |E| = 17600, Delta = 100`: